A Day at the Races (album): Recording and production

 The band turned their attention to the lead single during mid-October, which was scheduled to be released in three weeks.
 They mixed the single from 18 to 24 October.
-"Somebody To Love", which was recorded in two separate parts, was mixed first.
+"Somebody to Love", which was recorded in two separate parts, was mixed first.
 Parts 1 and 2 were fused together and completed on 22 October.
 They then turned their attention to "White Man", which was mostly mixed on 23 October and finished on 24 October.
 The band then moved to Wessex Sound Studios on 25 October to begin mixing the rest of the album.
 On 26 October, "Long Away" and "Good Old-Fashioned Lover Boy" were mixed.
 On 28 October, while mixing tracks off of the album, the band were taken into a different room at Wessex to partake in a photoshoot.
-The photos from this shoot would end up on the inner sleeve of the album.
+The photos from this shoot ended up on the inner sleeve of the album.

 Pressure to complete the album was becoming more apparent, as the due date was coming close.
 After a day off at the end of the month, work immediately resumed.
 On 1 November, "You Take My Breath Away" was mixed, and finished off the following day.
 A tape of the still unfinished album was created on 5 November, with a different track-list and a lot of chatter and studio noise clearly not mixed out of some songs yet.
-"Teo Torriatte" wasn't even completed at this point, with some crucial overdubs still in need of being added.
+"Teo Torriatte" wasn't even completed at this point, with some crucial overdubs still to be done.
 On 9 November, "Long Away", "Drowse", and "Tie Your Mother Down" were fully mixed at Wessex.
 These songs had been worked on during the previous three days.

-On 16 November, "The Millionaire Waltz" and "You And I" were mixed at Wessex.
+On 16 November, "The Millionaire Waltz" and "You and I" were mixed at Wessex.
 On 17 and 18 November, "Teo Torriatte" was mixed at Wessex, and the album was mastered on 19 November, officially completing it.
 A pressing of the album was played to fans and music press at Advision Studios on 26 November.
-The album took approximately 16 weeks in total to record, the longest time the band had spent recording an album as of the time of its release.
+The album took approximately 16 weeks in total to record, the longest time the band had spent recording an album yet.